OCR-free Document Understanding Transformer: Appendix

-Classification of the document type is a fundamental task but is a core step towards automated document processing.
-Early methods treated the problem as a general image classification, so various CNNs were tested~\citep{Kang2014ConvolutionalNN,7333933,7333910}.
-Recently, with BERT~\citep{devlinBERT2018}, the methods based on a combination of CV and NLP were widely proposed~\citep{xu2019_layoutLM,li-etal-2021-structurallm}.
+Classification of the document type is a core step towards automated document processing.
+Early methods treated the problem as a general image classification, so various CNNs were tested~\cite{Kang2014ConvolutionalNN,7333933,7333910}.
+Recently, with BERT~\cite{devlinBERT2018}, the methods based on a combination of CV and NLP were widely proposed~\cite{xu2019_layoutLM,li-etal-2021-structurallm}.
 As a common approach, most methods rely on an OCR engine to extract texts; then the OCR-ed texts are serialized into a token sequence; finally they are fed into a language model (e.g., BERT) with some visual features if available.
-Although the idea is simple, the methods showed remarkable performance improvements and became a main trend in recent years~\citep{xu-etal-2021-layoutlmv2,Appalaraju_2021_ICCV}.
+Although the idea is simple, the methods showed remarkable performance improvements and became a main trend in recent years~\cite{xu-etal-2021-layoutlmv2,selfdoc,Appalaraju_2021_ICCV}.

-Document parsing performs mapping each document to a structured form consistent with the target ontology or database schema.
-This covers a wide range of real applications, for example, given a bunch of raw receipt images, a document parser can automate a major part of receipt digitization, which has been required numerous human-labors in the traditional pipeline.
-Most recent models~\cite{hwang2019pot, majumder2020representation, hwang-etal-2021-spatial, hwang2021costeffective} take the output of OCR as their input.
+Document IE covers a wide range of real applications~\cite{hwang2019pot,majumder2020representation}, for example, given a bunch of raw receipt images, a document parser can automate a major part of receipt digitization, which has been required numerous human-labors in the traditional pipeline.
+Most recent models~\cite{hwang-etal-2021-spatial,hwang2021costeffective} take the output of OCR as their input.
 The OCR results are then converted to the final parse through several processes, which are often complex.
 Despite the needs in the industry, only a few works have been attempted on end-to-end parsing.
-Recently, some works are proposed to simplify the complex parsing processes~\citep{hwang-etal-2021-spatial, hwang2021costeffective}.
+Recently, some works are proposed to simplify the complex parsing processes~\cite{hwang-etal-2021-spatial,hwang2021costeffective}.
 But they still rely on a separate OCR to extract text information.